sagemath/sage-archive-2023-02-01/src/doc/en/constructions/groups.rst

 The group id database
 =====================

-The function ``group_id`` requires that the Small Groups Library of
+The function ``group_id`` uses the Small Groups Library of
-E. A. O'Brien, B. Eick, and H. U. Besche be installed.
-You can do this by typing ``sage -i database_gap`` in the shell.
+E. A. O'Brien, B. Eick, and H. U. Besche, which is a part of GAP.

 ::